 Our club was formed in 1935.
 The Lark Bunting, our monthly newsletter, has been in existence since 1965.
 It publishes the scheduled field trips for the upcoming months (about a hundred each year) as well as notices and announcements of interest to our readers.
 Membership and donations to our club provide the funding source for our services.
 Membership is open to anyone interested in birds of the Denver area in particular, and the birds of Colorado in general.

-Membership ranges from $25 to $40 per year depending on whether you choose to have The Lark Bunting emailed to you or sent via first class mail.
+Membership is $25 per year.
 Student (age 18 or younger) membership is $5 per year.
 A membership application form is in The Lark Bunting or you may join online.

 We hold regular monthly meetings at 7:30 p.m. on the 4th Monday of the month, except May, June, July, and December, at the Denver Museum of Nature and Science in the Ricketson Auditorium.
 Our presentations feature biologists and leading birders in the area, who cover a variety of timely and wide-ranging topics tailored to all levels of expertise.
 Dates and topics of the meetings are on this website and in The Lark Bunting newsletter.
 Park on the north side of museum and enter in the north side security/employee entrance and tell the guard that you are there for the DFO meeting.